 By: Leon Kwasi Kuntuo-Asare Origins Yasuke is believed by some scholars to of come from the Yao people of modern-day Mozambique.
 Therefore some believe his name Yasuke derived from “Yao-Suke”, suke being a Japanese suffix added to a male name, so Yasuke most likely meant a man of Yao origin.
-There are varying accounts saying he could of […]
+There are varying accounts saying he could of been Ethiopian, […]

 By: Leon Kwasi Kuntuo-Asare